Damdev-95/dareyio-projects/github_lessons.md

 * Github track the history of commits
 These are changes made on a repos
 `mkdir my_repo && cd my_repo`

 `git init` intializing a git repo

 `git add .`

 `git commit -m "message"`

+`git checkout -b new_branch` to create and switch a new branch

+`git checkout master` to checkout to master branch